axiros/docutools/src/lcdoc/mkdocs/lp/plugs/lightbox/docs/index.md

  ```
 ```

+Default Parameters:

+`lp:show_src delim=lightbox-defaults dir=src/lcdoc eval=always`

-### Lightbox For Single Elements
+## Lightbox For Single Elements

-Adding a colon behind the mode `lightbox` will return a button, which will lift the following element into a lightbox:
+Adding a colon behind the mode `lightbox` will return a button, which will lift the **following element** into a lightbox:

 ```
 `lp:lightbox:`